-The Idlers 4WD Club was formed in 1995 with just under twenty members.
+The Idlers 4WD Club of Victoria was formed in 1995 with just under twenty members.
 According to publicity at the time, the key attraction of the new club was the prospect of being able to meet and tour when other people are at work!

-Despite today having over 150 memberships comprising over 280 people, the club still pursues the same off-peak philosophy and retains the 'small club' feel where members look out and care for one another.
-Note: One membership generally comprises two people being husband and wife or partner.
-We also have a number of single members, both male and female, who take to opportunity to form new friendships and travel with a friendly and supportive group.
+Despite today having more than 150 memberships comprising over 285 people, the club still pursues the same off-peak philosophy and retains the 'small club' feel where members look out and care for one another.
+Note: One membership generally comprises two people, being husband and wife, or partner.
+We also have a number of single members, both male and female, who take the opportunity to form new friendships and travel with a friendly and supportive group.

 The aims of the Club are to: